 In this example, we will illustrate how to hash a file.
 We will use the SHA-1 hashing algorithm.
 The digest of SHA-1 is 160 bits long.

 We do not feed the data from the file all at once, because some files are very large to fit in memory all at once.
 Breaking the file into small chunks will make the process memory efficient.

-# Python rogram to find the SHA-1 message digest of a file # import hashlib module import hashlib def hash_file(filename): """"This function returns the SHA-1 hash of the file passed into it""" # make a hash object h = hashlib.sha1() # open file for reading in binary mode with open(filename,'rb') as file: # loop till the end of the file chunk = 0 while chunk != b'': # read only 1024 bytes at a time chunk = file.read(1024) h.update(chunk) # return the hex representation of digest return h.hexdigest() message = hash_file("track1.mp3") print(message)
+# Python rogram to find the SHA-1 message digest of a file # importing the hashlib module import hashlib def hash_file(filename): """"This function returns the SHA-1 hash of the file passed into it""" # make a hash object h = hashlib.sha1() # open file for reading in binary mode with open(filename,'rb') as file: # loop till the end of the file chunk = 0 while chunk != b'': # read only 1024 bytes at a time chunk = file.read(1024) h.update(chunk) # return the hex representation of digest return h.hexdigest() message = hash_file("track1.mp3") print(message)